Changes to how automation rules are counted in Jira Cloud

 Confluence triggers

-These triggers are specific to automation for Confluence and can be used to automate spaces (Space automation) and sites (Global automation).
+These triggers are specific to automation for Confluence and can be used to automate a single space (Space automation) or multiple spaces at once (Global automation).

 Pages and blogs